THE HOUSE OF GOD

 My dear children, for whom I am again in the pains of childbirth until Christ is formed in you, (Galatians 4:19)

-Then, the Fullness of God comes to dwell in that which has been formed in us.
+Then, the Fullness of God comes to dwell in what has been formed in us.

-It is as we, with Christ's help, keep His commands, His Divine Nature is formed in us.
-Then the Fullness of the Godhead make us Their dwelling place, their eternal Tabernacle.
+It is as we, with Christ’s help, keep His commands, that His Divine Nature is formed in us.
+Then the fullness of the Godhead make us Their dwelling place, their eternal Tabernacle.

 The following passage is relevant to the building of the House of God:

-When you ascended on high, you led captives in your train; you received gifts from men, even from the rebellious that you, O LORD God, might dwell there.
-(Psalms 68:18)
+When you ascended on high, you led captives in your train; you received gifts from men, even from the rebellious — that you, O LORD God, might dwell there.
+(Psalm 68:18)

 But to each one of us grace has been given as Christ apportioned it.
 This is why it says: “When he ascended on high, he led captives in his train and gave gifts to men.”
 (What does “he ascended” mean except that he also descended to the lower, earthly regions?
 He who descended is the very one who ascended higher than all the heavens, in order to fill the whole universe.)
 It was he who gave some to be apostles, some to be prophets, some to be evangelists, and some to be pastors and teachers, to prepare God’s people for works of service, so that the body of Christ may be built up until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ.
 (Ephesians 4:7-13)